XAUUSD Leverage and Margin Trade Explanation and Examples

 = 10:1

-This question might seem straight forward but it's not, because when you trade you use borrowed money referred to as Leverage.
+This question may seem straight forward but it's not, because when you trade you use borrowed money referred to as Leverage.
 When you borrow capital from anybody or a bank you must sustain a security/collateral to obtain a loan, even if the collateral is depending and based on a monthly deductions from your salary, the same thing with Gold Trading and Online Trade.

 For Example if